Plaka, Athens is one of the most touristic districts in the Greek capital. However, this area is so charming that it is quickly forgiven.

 Al Hammam, Athens

-When your treatment is over, relax on Al Hammam’s terrace with a spiced Turkish tea, and a serving of loukoumi.
+When your treatment is over, relax on Al Hammam’s terrace and watch the sunset.
+The staff will present you with a spiced Turkish tea, and a serving of loukoumi.

 Explore the Hidden Village of Anafiotika

 The village of Anafiotika is one of Athens’ best-kept secrets.
 This tiny residential area sits perched on the slopes of Acropolis Hill.

 Anafiotika has a distinctly different appearance to the rest of Athens.
 Wandering through the streets here is more reminiscent of visiting an island in the Cyclades, rather than exploring one of Greece’s most crowded cities.

 Anafiotika dates back to the 19th century.
 It was built by people from the island of Anafi after the Greeks gained their independence from the Ottoman empire.

 Anafi residents moved to mainland Greece to assist King Otto I in rebuilding Athens.
 They crafted their charming bijou homes in the same architectural style that they were accustomed to seeing in their beloved home of Anafi.